turingschool/try-turing/fe-weekday/index.md

 1. Waterfall Practice: Prepare your answer by typing it in the chat box but DO NOT press enter until the instructor tells everyone to “Send” - are you a morning person/early bird or night person/night owl?

+## Learning Norms

+- No question is too small.
+No question is a bad question.
+Ask them!
+- We all benefit from each others ideas!
+Push yourself to share out and make sure you aren’t sharing so much that others don’t have the space to do so
+- Please mute your microphone unless you’re the main speaker
+- Have your camera on during class if possible!
+- Questions?
+Type into the group chat box or wait until end of section when we open it up for questions

 ## Goals

 - Build and customize a virtual Number Guesser Game [similar to this](https://codepen.io/turing-trycoding/full/abBpgNg)